Buddy (1997 film): Production notes

 Rene Russo began rehearsals with the chimpanzees a month before principal photography even started.

-The story is loosely based on a real life socialite from the 1920s who raised animals in her mansion to protest inhumane zoo conditions.
+The story is loosely based on a real life socialite, Gertrude Lintz, who bred dogs and collected apes in her Brooklyn mansion in the 1920.
+The "real" Buddy owned by Lintz was sold to Ringling Brothers Circus at age 7 and was displayed as Gargantua the Great.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 25% based on reviews from 20 critics.
+On Rotten Tomatoes, the film has an approval rating of 22% based on reviews from 18 critics, with an average rating of 5.5/10.

-Roger Ebert of the Chicago Sun-Times gave it 2 out of 4, and wrote: "One of the peculiarities of the film is the vast distance between the movie they've made and the movie they think they've made."
+Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, and wrote: "One of the peculiarities of the film is the vast distance between the movie they've made and the movie they think they've made."

 Entertainment Weekly gave it a grade C+.

 The film was criticized for its unrealistic animatronics, especially when compared to the real ape performers.

 In spite of the film's message, animal rights activists objected to the depiction of chimpanzees as docile pets, happily carrying on wearing human clothes.
 Among their concerns, was the perpetuation of the idea of chimps as acceptable pets.